-1. Simulation Capability
+13.1 Simulation Capability

-Full simulation capability: given THIS source structure, THOSE hour angle tracks (i.e., THIS observing strategy), THIS phase stability, THAT opacity, (add other errors as required), what will my sensitivity be like?
-How should I calibrate?
-What will my image quality be like?
-This should be a tool to aid in the proposal process, and available to the astronomer checking the imaging as well.
+Full simulation capability: given a source structure, particular hour angle tracks (i.e., observing strategy), phase stability, opacity, (add other errors as required), what will the image sensitivity be like?
+How should one calibrate?
+What will the image quality be like?
+Simulation capability should be a tool to aid in the proposal process, and available to the astronomer checking the imaging as well.

-Visibility weights should reflect the current noise level (i.e., reflect both changes in T{sys} and opacity).
+Visibility weights should reflect the current noise level (i.e., reflect both changes in $T{sys}$ and opacity).

-2. Mosaicing
+13.2 Mosaicing